Good reasons to configure a local SMTP server

 - Scroll down in the list of roles and choose Web server (IIS) and click Next.
 Confirm any additional features that need to be enabled.

 - Next, select the SMTP Server feature in the list of features.
 Confirm any additional features that need to be installed.

 - Click Next to start configuring the web server role.

 - Click Next to proceed with the default web server settings.
 IIS will now also be installed and configure web services on port 80.
-If you choose to install FotoWeb using the embedded Apache web server, you can reconfigure the ports in the IIS Manager afterwards so the two web servers don't both use port 80 for http traffic.

 - Click on Install to add the roles and features to the server.